agahkarakuzu/datavis_edu/README.md

 cd datavis_edu
 ```

-Install requirements:
+Install `requirements.txt`:
 ```
 pip install -r requirements.txt
 ```

-Install postBuild:
+Install `postBuild`:
 ```
 cat postBuild | while read in; do eval "$in"; done
 ```
-This should work fine on OSX or Ubuntu, not sure about Windows.
+This should work fine on `OSX` or `Ubuntu`, not sure about `Windows`.
 Worst case, you can just copy paste the whole content to your terminal :)

 You are ready to go!
-Start your favorite Jupyter interface (ensure that you are in repo):
+Start your favorite Jupyter interface (ensure that you are in repo directory):

 ```
 jupyter notebook